rpetti/rpetti.github.io/_posts/2013-05-07-perforce-oddities-cannot-submit-unicode-type-file-using-non-unicode-server.md

 ---
 layout: post
-title: Perforce Oddities: cannot submit unicode type file using non-unicode server
+title: "Perforce Oddities: cannot submit unicode type file using non-unicode server"
 ---
 Ran into this little gem today...
 I've got a project that I'm currently trying to branch.
 It's a very simple integration operation from one location to another, nothing crazy.
 Of course Perforce needs to make it as complicated as possible by throwing me this error for a couple of our files: